spacemeat/humon/README.md

 There are some finnicky bits about node addresses when considering that a dict's keys can be numbers in a token stream.
 They're still just string keys to Humon.
 But, `hu::Trove::nodeByAddress(address)` and `hu::Node::nodeByAddress(address)` interpret numeric terms in the address as indices.
 If you intend them to be read as keys, enquote that term in the address:

-    "/foo/'20'/baz/"
+    /foo/'20'/baz/

-`hu::Node::address()` always returns an address that is legal to use in `hu::Trove::nodeByAddress()` to find the node again. `hu::Node::address()` will appropriately double-enquote terms (`"`) if it needs to, and will escape already-present `"`s if it needs to enquote such a term.
+`hu::Node::address()` always returns an address that is legal to use in `hu::Trove::nodeByAddress()` to find the node again. `hu::Node::address()` will appropriately single-enquote terms (`'`) if the key is numeric, and will heredoc strings with `/`s in them to disambiguate such keys in the address format.

     {
         bufferSources: {
-            res/"game\ assets"/meshes.hu: {
+            'res/"game_assets"/meshes.hu': {
                 required: true
                 monitoredForChanges: true
             }
         }
         pipelineSources: {
-            res/"game\ assets"/materials.hu: {
+            `res/"game_assets"/materials.hu`: {
                 required: false
                 monitoredForChanges: true
             }
         }
         renderPlans: {
-            res/"game\ assets"/renderPlan-overland.hu: {
+            res/"game_assets"/renderPlan-overland.hu: {
                 required: true
                 monitoredForChanges: true
             }